semibran/pack/readme.md

 ![boxes](boxes.png)

-This module contains a box packing algorithm which determines the most compact configuration for a set of `[ width, height ]` pairs by rating all possible permutations by amount of whitespace remaining.
+This module contains a [box packing algorithm](https://en.wikipedia.org/wiki/Bin_packing_problem) which determines the most compact configuration for a set of `[ width, height ]` pairs.
+To this end, it calculates all possible permutations and rates them by amount of whitespace remaining.
+The boxes are placed in a single container that grows appropriately as they are packed inside.

 ## usage